This cumin scented broccoli soup is packed with greens, plus white beans for a creamy texture and added protein.

 - 1 litre vegetable stock

-- 1 can butter beans, drained and well rinsed
+- 1 can cannellini beans (or butter beans) drained and well rinsed

-- 1 potato, chopped (floury is best, I used Agria)
+- 1 medium potato chopped (floury is best, I used Agria)

 - Zest and juice of 1 lemon

-- Next add your vegetable stock, butter beans and potato.
+- Next add your vegetable stock, white beans and potato.
 Bring to a simmer and leave to cook for about 20 minutes, or until the potato is soft.

-- Add your broccoli and spinach and cook for another five minutes.
-I needed to top up with some more boiling water at this point, to ensure the broccoli was covered.
+- Add the broccoli stalks and cook for a few minutes before adding the broccoli florets and spinach, then cook for another five minutes, topping up with a little extra boiling water if needed.
 Watch the cooking time - you want your broccoli to be soft enough to blend, but don't overdo it otherwise it'll start to smell sulphurous which is not what you want at all.
-I use the whole broccoli, so I add the chopped stalk a few minutes before the rest of the broccoli florets to ensure it cooks through.

 - Blend until smooth, then add the zest and juice of a lemon, and salt and pepper to taste.